iotaledger/introduction-docs/docs/guides/token_migration.md

 ---
-description: Overview on how to migrate your tokens from the IOTA 1.0 to IOTA 1.5 Chrysalis network using the Firefly wallet or a migration bundle.
+description: Overview on how you migrated tokens from the IOTA 1.0 to IOTA 1.5 Chrysalis network using the Firefly wallet or a migration bundle.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - migration
 - migration bundle
 - Firefly
 - Chrysalis Phase 2
+- explanation
 ---
 # Chrysalis Migration

-By the end of the Chrysalis migration, a number of aspects at IOTA changed for the better.
+By the end of the Chrysalis migration, several aspects at IOTA changed for the better.
 With easier ways to manage and secure your experience, IOTA seamlessly integrated these innovations with no service interruptions.

 With Chrysalis, we made a clear-cut from the current IOTA protocol, and started a new with a much better, and more mature